balram3429/BTSimpleRippleButton/README.md

 Build and run the `btSimpleRippleButton` project in Xcode to see `btRippleButtton` in action.

 ## Installation
-  1. Drag the file `btRippleButtton.h / btRippleButtton.m ` to your project folder.
+  1. Drag the file `btRippleButtton.h / btRippleButtton.m ` to your project.
+Alternatively you can add the folder `btRippleButton` to your project.
   2. Maken an import statement for the file as `#import"btRippleButtton.h"` .
   3. Add to your project the `QuartzCore framework` make an import statement for it.